getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 #### Language Alias Routes

-Because each page can have it's own custom route, it would be hard to switch between different language versions of the same page.
+Because each page can have its own custom route, it would be hard to switch between different language versions of the same page.
 However, there is a new **Page.rawRoute()** method on the Page object that will get the same raw route for any of the various language translations of a single page.
 All you would need to do is to put the lang code in front to get the proper route to a specific language version of a page.

 For example, say you are on a page in English with a custom route of: